Public Purpose in Public Housing: An Anachronism Reburied (with Addison A. Mueller), 52 Yale Law Journal 42 (1942)

 Date of Authorship for this Version

 McDougal, Myres S. and Mueller, Addison A., "Public Purpose in Public Housing: An Anachronism Reburied" (1942).
 Faculty Scholarship Series.
-Paper 2489.
+2489.